Quick Start¶

 - Valid Moodle credentials

-1. Install py-moodle¶
+1. Install python-moodle¶

 2. Configure Credentials¶

-file with your Moodle credentials:
+Create a .env file with your Moodle credentials:

-with your target environment name):
+Edit the .env file (replace PROD with your target environment name):

 MOODLE_PROD_URL=https://your-moodle-site.com